An iconography of the past, a blueprint for the future: Building a Workshop with RPBW

 As a 'micro-urban lounge', the top floors of the building comprise multiple spaces for casual conversation and leisure.
 A sofa-lounge on the seventh floor is set against the backdrop of Japanese artist Tetsuya Negata’s three-dimensional paper relief rendering of the marine world.
 The artwork uses the concept of Wagashi Zanmai, or 'Memory Paper', to capture the fluid motion of a school of fish, with their scales shimmering from the warm light, emulating the illumination in the sea.
 A long central table on the eighth floor offers a versatile stage catering for casual drinks and social gatherings while Zhao Lin’s contemplative clay sculpture, Formless, foregrounds the expansive view of the surrounding urban district.

 With their new Creative Center, CCD attempts to unite the site’s unique regional context with their global portfolio, using it as an opportunity to materialise a dialogue between two distinct, seemingly exclusive design paradigms: those of the east and the west.
 “Design is, at its essence, a form of communication—between people and objects, past and future,” Cheng states in an official release for the project.
 The central enquiry for the project then stands to reframe the role of design as not simply bridging cultural sensibilities, but perhaps synthesising new, hybrid ones.
-A global language in design and architectural is then perhaps best recognised as a hybrid of influences—cultural and personal—as opposed to blasé homogenisation.
+A global language in design and architecture is then perhaps best recognised as a hybrid of influences—cultural and personal—as opposed to blasé homogenisation.

 Name: CCD Tokyo Creative Center